GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every computer language has its Shakespeares, and it is a joy to read their code.
-A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Danny Hillis*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts